ScoutmasterBucky/ScoutmasterBucky/site/merit-badges/woodwork/workbook/index.md

 {{#wb-req-text lines=8}}{{/wb-req-text}}
 {{/wb-req}}

-{{#wb-req item="6e" requirement="Help make and repair wooden toys for underprivileged children OR help carry out a woodworking service project approved by your counselor for a charitable organization."}}
+{{#wb-req item="6e" requirement="Help make wooden toys for underprivileged children OR help carry out a woodworking service project approved by your counselor for a charitable organization."}}
 {{#wb-req-text lines=8}}{{/wb-req-text}}
 {{/wb-req}}

-{{#wb-req item="7" requirement="Talk with a cabinetmaker or carpenter.
-Find out about the training, apprenticeship, career opportunities, work conditions, work hours, pay rates, and union organization that woodworking experts have in your area."}}
+{{#wb-req item="7" requirement="Talk with a cabinetmaker or finish carpenter.
+Learn about the training, apprenticeships, career opportunities, work conditions, work hours, pay rates, and union organization that woodworking experts have in your area."}}
 {{#wb-req-text lines=8}}{{/wb-req-text}}
 {{/wb-req}}